destenson/iMemoized/README.md

 # Release History

+2016-07-17 v0.0.9 - Change arguments to take a config object, but maintained backward compatibility.
+Added statistics documentation.
+Minor performance enhancements.

-2016-07-06 v0.0.8 - Updated benchamrks for newer lodash.
+2016-07-15 v0.0.8 - Updated benchamrks for newer lodash.

-2016-07-06 v0.0.7 - Added hit count and initialization statistics.
+2016-07-12 v0.0.7 - Added hit count and initialization statistics.
 Not yet documented.

 2016-07-06 v0.0.6 - Added support for Safari by downgrading code style but not functionality.